 Fussy Cut Challenge: Another wonderful challenge for our guild members suggested by our VIP, Linda McLaren.
 This challenge calls for each participant to place a square, ranging in size from 4 1/2 to 6 1/2 inches of a fussy cut piece of fabric that has some sort of image on it (ie, a cat, a flower, a tree, etc. ) and a piece of paper with their name on it in a brown envelope.
 Members will sign up for the challenge prior to or on October 23rd.
 The envelopes must be at guild for the October 23rd meeting.
 Members will drop their envelopes off and select another one for themselves to work on as a project for the guild year.

 Members are to add fabrics and patterns to the fussy cut block they receive.
 The fussy cut block that is returned should be a minimum size of 16 1/2 x 16 1/2 inches.

 Exchanges are to remain a secret until the reveal on May 14, 2018 — it is a secret mission!

-Guild members may then finish their blocks however they choose: pillow? cushion? table topper? tablet cover?
+It will then be up to the member receiving their completed block back to finish the project however they choose: pillow? cushion? table topper? tablet cover?
 The sky is the limit.